lyozamp/avalanche_analysis/README.md

 ## Machine Learning Model

-### Description of preliminary data preprocessing
+Description of preliminary data preprocessing:

+During the preliminary data preprocessing, we noticed a lot of null values so we dropped those by replacing null values with no as well as replacing the observation dates with yes.
+Then dropped the observation dates and encoded our categorical columns such as the wind direction, sky cover, precipitation type, etc. Lastly, we scaled the data which is super important when training the model and giving each feature the same footing without any upfront importance.

-### Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
+Description of preliminary feature engineering and preliminary feature selection, including the decision-making process:

+We decided on logistic regression in our supervised model because we are finding feature importance related to avalanche and hazard level so we kept all of the feautures since they are all important.

-### Description of how data was split into training and testing sets
+Description of how data was split into training and testing sets:

+We split the feature and target variables in to X and Y variables, X variable being the feature and Y being the target.
+Also, we used TRAIN_TEST_SPLIT to split the data in to train and test sets.

-### Explanation of model choice, including limitations and benefits
+Explanation of model choice, including limitations and benefits:

+We tried multiple directions but a supervised model helped answer our thesis question the best.
+A supervised model is the simplest model choice when it comes to optimizing performance criteria using experience and solving various types of real-world computation problems.
+A benefit specifically to our dataset is that it looks at what features are weighted more heavily and we can clearly look at what features matter by importance.
+One limitation of this type of model is it is tough to obtain complex relationships

 ## Purpose: